POLYVIEW-3D Tutorial

 There are several options to change the default projection of the structure, which is defined in the PDB file.
 One possibility is to specify explicitly the rotation angles (in degrees) around the three main axes (X, Y, Z).
 These rotations are applied to the original orientation in the order of appearance.
 However, the trial and error process of setting these angles manually can be tedious.
 To simplify it, one can use the Java-based Jmol viewer in order to select interactively the desired projection and rotation angles that are subsequently passed to the main submission form.

 In many instances, it is important to highlight some particular structural elements, e.g., a mutated amino acid residue or a ligand binding pocket.
-However, the point of special interest typically does not correspond to the center of rendered image.
+However, the point of special interest typically does not correspond to the center of a rendered image.
 In POLYVIEW-3D, one can optionally specify the center of view by entering the residue number and/or chain label.
 If the chain label is given without specifying a residue of interest, the chain centroid will be placed at the center of the view.
-Alternatively, just like the orientation, the center of focus can be specified using Jmol: clicking on residue of interest within the interactive Jmol window to assign it as a center of view will do the trick.
-Centering view can be also coupled with zooming.
+Alternatively, just like the orientation, the focus can be specified using Jmol, i.e. clicking on the residue of interest to assign it as a center of view will do the trick.
+The centering of view can be also coupled with zooming.

 Render protein and ligands